22 January 2007 Baghdad bombings

 The 22 January 2007 Baghdad bombings was a terrorist attack that occurred when two powerful car bombs ripped through the Bab Al-Sharqi market in central Baghdad, killing at least 88 people and wounding 160 others in one of the bloodiest days since the US invasion of Iraq.
-The attack occurred two days after the start of the 10-day Shiite festival leading up to Ashoura.
+The attack occurred two days after the start of the 10-day Shiite mourning period leading up to Ashura.
 It also coincided with the arrival of 3,200 additional troops into Baghdad as part of the Iraq War troop surge of 2007.